 I recognized a question masked in those words.

-It was 1961, a time when queer hadn’t yet become generically derogatory in small-town, Midwest America and graffiti was an anomaly.
+It was 1961, at a time when queer wasn’t generically derogatory in small-town, Midwest America, and graffiti was mostly an anomaly.
 I pondered the purpose of the scribbling

-Because right then, I hadn’t a clue the day would dawn when I’d look across a crowded room and fall in love with a woman looking back at me.
+Because right then, I hadn’t a clue the day would dawn when I’d look across a crowded room and fall in love with the woman looking back at me.

 “No,” I said to calm my disquieted mother.
 “No one ever hurt me.”

-I know there will always be conflict between those who flash a swagger as their badge of honor, and those who flash a swish.
-But I’m thinking, someday, there might be three key categories from which to choose:
+Oh sure, I know there will always be conflict between those who flash a swagger as their badge of honor and those who flash a swish.
+But I’m thinking, someday, there might be three key identities from which to choose: